Back to main site

 Tips to consider when litigating this issue

-• The parties: consider the impact of the shutdown and if it is necessary to identify specific categories of applicants and respondents.
+• The parties: consider the impact of the shutdown and whether it is necessary to identify specific categories of applicants and respondents.
 Identify who is responsible for ordering the shutdown and who implemented it.

-• The procedure and the relief: consider if the case requires urgent litigation and interdicts, injunctions or judicial reviews.
+• The procedure and the relief: consider if the case requires urgent litigation and interdicts, injunctions, or judicial reviews.
 Consider the type of precedent the case will set.

 • The law: consider whether there are existing laws that prescribe blockage orders.
 If there are, consider whether the government has complied with them and consider if the laws themselves are in accordance with human rights standards.